 In all cases, we recommend that you replace these casters with new ones.

 We generally advise against only replacing individual casters.
-The complete set of casters must always be replaced, generally 5 items.
+The complete set of casters should always be replaced, generally a set of 5.

 Technical Information on Casters

 Twin-wheel casters, wheel diameter 32 - 37 - 40 mm = furniture casters

 Twin-wheel casters, wheel diameter 50 - 55 - 60 - 65 mm = office chair and furniture casters

 Twin-wheel casters, wheel diameter 75 - 80 - 100 mm = furniture casters

 We also supply single-wheel and roller casters, caster modules and caster cups as well as chair and furniture glides.